tomliptrot/tomliptrot.github.io/_posts/newsletter/full_issues/issue_18.md

 I like the thinking behind this approach, but must say I don't always follow it.
 I tend to find that I need a different mindset for MLOps vs data exploration.
 Building a production system given a limited understanding of the data and domain can lock you into an initial conception of the problem.
 I like to keep initial data exploration and model building as lightweight as possible until I really understand both the data and solution.
 However, getting something deployed and tested in reality early is certainly a good idea.

-**Why this matters:** Model deployment can be tricky, thinking about it upfront can make things easier later.
+🛎️**Why this matters:** Model deployment can be tricky, thinking about it upfront can make things easier later.

 [📖 Read more (1,663 words)📖](https://www.bodyworkml.com/posts/scikit-learn-meet-production)